 A stroll in the surrounding shopping streets at night time is a treat for the eyes.
-Most of the historic monuments and buildings are lit up with great care during Advent.
+Most historical monuments and buildings are lit up with great care during Advent.

 Arras is famous for its two grand arcaded Flemish-style squares: Grand’Place and Place des Héros, which, with Rue de la Taillerie, form a monumental architectural ensemble unique in Europe.

-The squares have a historic and harmonious character surrounded by restored 17th and 18th-century baroque houses with their curved rooflines.
+The squares have a historic and harmonious character, surrounded by restored 17th and 18th-century baroque houses with curved rooflines.

 The two squares were initially built to host markets which reflected the prosperous trading economy of Arras.
-In the 17th century, the municipal magistrates decided to redesign the two squares and the Rue de la Taillerie by constructing more harmonious buildings around them.
+In the 17th century, the municipal magistrates decided to redesign the two squares and the Rue de la Taillerie by constructing more harmonious buildings.

 Find out more about Arras.